Skip to main content

 Sam Belcher - Senior Public Health Practitioner

-Libby McIntosh - Public Health Practitioner/HENRY Coordinator
+Libby McIntosh - Public Health Practitioner

 Rachel Reed - Registered Public Health Practitioner

-Background: I have been a Public Health Practitioner for 12 years and worked on a wide range of topic areas during this time including the development of the Joint Care Programme, Making Every Contact Count, Healthy Start Healthy Future, MEND programme, involved in the development of the Vulnerability Risk Factors and Interventions in the Early Years evidence map, supported Community Weight Management Support Groups, my role has also involved being a Healthy and Sustainable Pre Schools Scheme Practitioner for 18 months.
-I have also had the opportunity of a 12 month secondment senior role with the Merthyr PIPYN team.
-I have a great passion to help families and young children in the local area lead healthier, happier, more active lives.
+I have been a Public Health Practitioner for 12 years and worked on a wide range of topic areas during this time including the development of the Joint Care Programme and Joint Care Programme Plus, Making Every Contact Count, Alcohol Brief Intervention, Healthy Start Healthy Future Social Media, MEND programme, involved in the development of the Vulnerability Risk Factors and Interventions in the Early Years evidence map, supported Community Weight Management Support Groups, my role has also involved being a Healthy and Sustainable Pre Schools Scheme Practitioner for 18 months.
+I have also had the opportunity of a 12-month secondment at a senior level with the Merthyr PIPYN team in 2023.
+I love the collaboration and partnership element of my role and if I see an opportunity to make a difference, I do my best to make it happen!

 Follow us: